ceejbot/community-and-you/community.md

 ![](/Users/ceej/Dropbox/projects/Talks/community-and-you/assets/cat-island-3.jpg)

 ^ I've been writing software professionally a long time.
 I first got paid for it in 1996.
 I didn't join or participate in any communities AT ALL until I started noding.
+Found node via async.

 ---